seal331/hidens-website/RUNNING.md

 # Running the server
+This document describes instructions on how to start the server, and what it requires.

 ## Requirements:
 - Python 3 (tested to work with 3.6 - 3.10, may not work with other versions)